 Copyright © Nucleus Medical Media, Inc.

 CPAP is used to keep the airway open and allow air to more easily move in and out of your lungs.
 It is used most often to manage obstructive sleep apnea.
 Obstructive sleep apnea is a period of time during sleep when breathing is blocked.
 This can happen several times each night.
-CPAP is considered to be the most effective treatment for sleep apnea, which may help to:
+CPAP is considered to be the most effective treatment for sleep apnea.
+It may help to:

 CPAP may also be used in preterm infants.
 Under-developed lungs can be a common problem in preterm infants.
 CPAP can help support the infant's lungs until they can develop fully.
 It may prevent or decrease the need for more invasive treatments or medications.

 Most patients who use CPAP report at least 1 side effect.
 The first night using a CPAP machine can be difficult.
 You may even sleep worse at first.
 It is important to prepare for this adjustment.
 Talk with your doctor about steps you can take to minimize any discomfort.

-CPAP is considered very safe.
+CPAP is considered safe.
 Talk to your doctor about potential complications, such as:

 Your doctor may request that you: